You can use the devices filter panel and search bar to search for devices in your organization.

 Device Filter Panel

 The device filter panel is made up of different types of options to fine-tune your search.
 When you select any of the individual filters, a number in parentheses shows how many filters are selected.
-You can clear selections individually, or select Reset All Filters to clear all.
+You can clear selections individually or select Clear All.

 To filter the list of devices by device status, select from the following options available from the device filter panel.
 The resulting list of devices updates immediately when an option is selected.